Dog Training and Dog Care advice from UK Professionals

 The Groenendael can tolerate children in the family if they have been brought up together.
 However this is a working dog that has retained all its herding instincts so expect the children to be rounded up if play gets too boisterous.
 They do tend to nip at children’s heels if they get over excited.

 Groenendaels do not do well in kennels and in general do not like other pets in the household.
-Training and socialising from an early age is essential to obtain harmony and a strong working bond.
+Groenendael training and socialising from an early age is essential to obtain harmony and a strong working bond.
 Any owner of this dog needs to be a competent trainer with full understanding of this breed’s requirements.
 Any harsh treatment or signs of impatience and this dog will quickly become withdrawn and difficult to handle.
 For this very reason, the Groenendael Belgian Shepherd is not suitable for any novice dog owner.

 The Groenendael can sometimes be overly aggressive or overly shy and needs an owner that understands more than just basic training methods.